-Linden Place Museum will host a walking tour of Linden Place Mansion and downtown Bristol, RI focused specifically on Bristol’s DeWolf Family and their involvement in the Slave Trade.
+Linden Place Museum hosts monthly walking tour of Linden Place Mansion and downtown Bristol, RI focused specifically on Bristol’s DeWolf Family and their involvement in the Slave Trade.
 Featured in the PBS film “Traces of the Trade”, The DeWolf family, Bristol’s premier family in the 18th and early 19th centuries, was once one of the largest traders of slaves in New England.

-The guided tour will take place on Saturday, April 12 at 10:00am and will begin at Linden Place, the Federal-style mansion built by architect Russell Warren for George DeWolf, in downtown Bristol.
-The tour will then continue through the center of historic Bristol and down to the waterfront on Thames Street, pointing out significant sites tied to Bristol’s lengthy and profitable involvement in the slave trade.
+The guided tour begins at Linden Place, the Federal-style mansion built by architect Russell Warren for George DeWolf, in downtown Bristol.
+The tour then continues through the center of historic Bristol and down to the waterfront on Thames Street, pointing out significant sites tied to Bristol’s lengthy and profitable involvement in the slave trade.

 The tour is $20, $15 for Linden Place members, and includes a complimentary drink at the DeWolf Tavern.
 Reservations are required and the tour is limited to 15 people.

 For more information and reservations, please call the Linden Place office at 253-0390.

 Wednesdays, 6:00 PM - 7:15 PM